rgero/RoymondNET/Projects/Project_Pages/PenaltyTracker.md

 * How I display the data to the user
 * Future Improvements
   * Playoffs vs Regular Season

+    Currently the way that I handled this is rather simple.
+At the beginning of the playoffs I created a new table in the database and I changed the main script to put any new data into that table.
+After the new table was created, I added a new option to the Penalty Tracker form which allowed you to switch between tables.
+The good thing about this style is that it makes it really simple to update in the future and has minimal impact to the user.

   * How to access past seasons
   * Emailing when the script fails to run.